babelfish-for-postgresql/babelfish_project_website/_internals/postgresql-hooks.md

 This hook is invoked when the server needs to control plan storage and invalidation.

 Inside T-SQL (or even inside a normal connection) plans are often prepared and stored to speed up later execution.
-Often, the plans have to be invalidated and changed.
-For example, if a column is dropped plans that reference that column have to be removed because database objects no longer exist.
+Occasionally, the plans have to be invalidated and changed.
+For example, if a column is dropped, any plans that reference that column have to be removed because database objects in the plan no longer exist.
 The same can be true when configuration variables are modified.